Showing posts with label animals. Show all posts

 Monday, August 28, Day 2:

-We ate breakfast at the Hungry Hunter Restaurant, where they served substantial food portions.
+We ate breakfast at the Hungry Hunter Restaurant, where they served substantial portions of food.

 The pancakes would cover a huge plate.
 The bread made for French toast was homemade and served with two huge slices.